jennifer-kinsey/portfolio/README.md

 ## Description

-_Initial portfolio to add projects and update with more skills as time progresses.
+_Initial portfolio to add projects and update with more skills and updated projects as time progresses.
 Portfolio was built using HTML, CSS, and Bootstrap._

 ## Setup/Installation Requirements

 * _Download repository_
 * _open in your favorite text editor_

-* _or just check it out the github page: jennifer-kinsey.github.io/portfolio_
+## Github Page

+_jennifer-kinsey.github.io/portfolio_

 ## Known Bugs